Slack

 72ms

-Slack agent
+Messaging agent

 3 decisions logged.
 Feature freeze confirmed for Nov 1.
 Pricing model approved.
 New onboarding flow greenlit for Q4.